kiedtl/website/src/_content/computers/linux.md

   <img src="/images/vivaldi-scr.jpg" alt="desktop">
 </picture>

-Running three instances of Vivaldi and one instance of Dolphin and Alacritty each, my CPU usaage is surprisingly light - a maximum of 25% usage and a minimum of 15% usage.
+Running three instances of Vivaldi and one instance of Dolphin and Alacritty each, my CPU usage is surprisingly light - a maximum of 25% usage and a minimum of 15% usage.
 RAM usage is around 5500 MB and the core temperature is less than 40&#176;C.

 It sounds strange, but I use three different text editors, depending on what I am editing.
-For .NET code HTML, CSS, JavaScript, and other miscellaeneous tasks, I use Visual Studio Code.
-For Rust, Shell scripts, PowerShell, I use Spacemacs.
+For .NET, HTML, CSS, JavaScript, and other miscellaeneous tasks, I use Visual Studio Code.
+For Rust, shell scripts, PowerShell, I use Spacemacs.
 For very quick tasks where I don't like to waste time starting up the editor, I use SpaceVim.

 <picture>
   <source srcset="/images/screenshot-editors-1.webp" type="image/webp">